horizon-research/hvs_vr_encoding/scripts/Readme.md

 Below shows End to End FPS of different configurations.

 For each configuration there are two settings, one is SW is run seqentially, this will results in lower FPS, another is that SW is run on ROS, this can enable parrallelized pipelining and reach higher FPS.
+The below FPSs do not contain image loading time since we preload the image before running.

 | Config          | Squential SW (pipeline only \| whole loop w display) | SW on ROS(pipeline ony / whole loop w display) |
 |:-----------------:|:-------------:|:-------------:|